BIFE: Better Interaction, Fewer Errors for Minute-Long Video Generation: Introduction

-However, existing block diffusion methods face two fundamental challenges.
-First, \emph{the AR paradigm inevitably suffers from error accumulation}, where small prediction errors gradually build up over time and will be directly stored in the KV cache \citep{kang2024gear}.
-In long video generation, the accumulated errors typically manifest as quality degradation, color drift, subject and background inconsistency, and visual distortions \citep{lu2024freelong}.
-As the sequence extends, these errors compound, weakening long-range dependencies and limiting its effectiveness for generating coherent, minute-long videos (Figure~\ref{fig:demo}).
-Second, the domain is hindered by \emph{the lack of fine-grained long video datasets and reliable evaluation metrics}.
-Currently, most open-source datasets consist of only short or fragmented chunks, with few minute-long datasets featuring fine-grained annotations.
-Meanwhile, existing benchmarks and metrics like VBench \citep{huang2024vbench} focus on diversity or object categories but fail to capture error accumulation and coherence over extended durations.
+However, existing autoregressive diffusion models still face three fundamental challenges.
+First, the existing \textbf{\emph{sliding-window KV cache loses long-range historical information and cannot preserve previous interactions}}.
+Once the cache reaches the window size, earlier tokens are dropped to accommodate new ones, thereby permanently losing historical information.
+As the concrete example shown in Fig.~\ref{fig:teaser}, previous works~\cite{liu2025rolling,cui2025self} fail to maintain long-range memory, leading to significant deviation in later chunks (e.g., chunk 6) from earlier interactions (e.g., chunk 2).
+Second, \textbf{\emph{the AR paradigm inevitably suffers from error accumulation}}, where small prediction errors gradually build up over time and will be directly stored in the KV cache~\cite{kang2024gear}.
+In long video generation, the accumulated errors typically manifest as quality degradation, color drift, subject and background inconsistency, and visual distortions~\cite{lu2024freelong}, as shown in Fig.~\ref{fig:demo}.
+As a result, existing sliding-window KV cache~\cite{huang2025self,teng2025magi} is insufficient for stable, minute-long generation, necessitating principled mechanisms to explicitly mitigate error accumulation.
+Third, the domain is hindered by \textbf{\emph{the lack of long video benchmarks with block-level interactive prompts}}.
+Currently, most open-source long-video benchmarks are either video-level annotations~\cite{nan2024openvid} or non-continuous fragments~\cite{wu2025moviebench}.
+Meanwhile, existing standard benchmarks such as VBench~\cite{huang2024vbench,huang2025vbench++,zheng2025vbench} focus on diversity or object categories but fail to capture error accumulation and coherence over extended durations.